/user/kayd @ devops :~$ cat comprehensive-guide-to-jenkins-versions.md

 • Current: Jenkins 2.528 (Weekly) with Java 17

-• Key drivers: Latest features, API token expiration, modernized UI, cloud-native capabilities
+• Key drivers: Latest features, modernized UI, cloud-native capabilities

 For Thomas, Manufacturing Systems Engineer: